stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

    When you run into a fault, don't panic.
 Just follow the steps for monitoring your OSDs and placement groups.
 Then, begin troubleshooting.

-Ceph is generally self-repairing.
+Stone is generally self-repairing.
 However, when problems persist, monitoring OSDs and placement groups will help you identify the problem.